kakivenkataanil/terraform_ec2/README.md

 # terraform_ec2
-Create a AWS ec2 install using variables
+Lets create a AWS ec2 instance using terraform